Regatta Stream Stories - Safety Information

 2.1 Instructions to participants

-The Regatta Notes for Competitors are distributed via the Reading Amateur Regatta Website.
-The Notes identify potential hazards and advise on action to minimise the risk of accidents.
-To minimise the risk of collision, detailed navigation instructions are included in the regulations, which are also notified to officials and safety launch crew.
+The Regatta "Notes for Competitors" are distributed via the Reading Amateur Regatta Website.
+The Notes identify potential hazards and advise on actions to minimise the risk of accidents.
+To minimise the risk of collision, detailed navigation instructions are included in the rules, which are also notified to officials and safety launch crew.

 A plan of the course is prominently displayed at Crew Stewards and refreshment tent.